 The above paints a sombre picture, however, there are grounds for optimism.
-The expansion of Pneumoconiosis Boards in Rajasthan since 2014 has seen the diagnosis of over 32,000 workers, including over 11,000 deaths, and over 30,000 workers having received relief from the state.
+The expansion of Pneumoconiosis Boards in Rajasthan since 2014 has seen the diagnosis of over 30,000 mine workers, of which over 12,000 have received relief from the state.
 This has led to an increased knowledge of silicosis amongst workers, which lays the ground to better prevention.
 The state of Rajasthan also ordered the establishment of a Mine Workers Welfare Board in 2022.
 Whilst not yet operational, the Board will be the first in India dedicated to promoting and protecting the rights of workers in the mining sector.
 In addition, the growing momentum behind mandatory due diligence obligations with respect to human rights and environmental standards marks a sea change in how businesses approach adverse impacts in their supply chains.